 - Change diapers, take baby’s temperature, participate in feeding if possible.

 - Bring items from home: photos, special blankets, items with your scent and more.
 Ask your NICU what is allowed in and around baby’s isolette or crib.
+Read more lesser-known ways to bond with your NICU baby.

 Myth – Your baby will be all caught up by age two!